Are you ready to file postage statements digitally?

 Contact: Lynne Lance, lynne@nna.org

-The U.S. Postal Service is reminding commercial mailers that the end of near for hard-copy postage statements.
+The U.S. Postal Service is reminding commercial mailers that the end is near for hard-copy postage statements.
 Publishers who have completed hard-copy Forms 3541 for Periodicals mail or 3602 for Marketing Mail must be able to file these statements digitally by January 28, 2024.

 Emailing hard-copy statements, scans or PDFs of statements will not be acceptable.
 The new process will require publishers to enter data directly into USPS’ PostalOne system.